-The businesses now confirmed are Loake in Ormond Street, Hays Travel on High Street, Mistral, found in The Regent Arcade, Sevenoaks Sound and Vision in Pittville Street, Montpellier’s Co-op Food, Cheltenham Martial Arts on Winchcombe Street, The Clementine Café on Queens Circus, Vinegar Hill on The Promenade, The Everest on Portland Street and The Play Farm found in The Brewery Quarter.
+The businesses now confirmed are Loake in Ormond Street, Hays Travel on High Street, Mister’s Cafe on Grosvenor Terrace, Sevenoaks Sound and Vision in Pittville Street, Montpellier’s Co-op Food, Cheltenham Martial Arts on Winchcombe Street, The Clementine Café on Queens Circus, Vinegar Hill on The Promenade, The Everest on Portland Street and The Play Farm found in The Brewery Quarter.

-Every parent’s mind is going to be on lockdowns this Christmas and how it will affect them and their families.
-Cheltenham BID are keenly aware of this and have planned activities for families that can be done safely, socially distanced and contactless.
+Every parent’s mind will be on restrictions this Christmas and how they will affect them and their families.
+Cheltenham BID is keenly aware of this and has planned activities for families that can be done safely, socially distanced and contactless.
 For one of these, they’ve teamed up with QR code trail experts High Street Safari to create an interactive story-trail that is designed to encourage children to walk, have fun, get engaged and most importantly, take their minds off the pandemic.

 The trail is positioned around the town centre with 10 ‘Christmas Spirit’ characters and takes on average about 45 minutes to complete.
-It’s completely free for families and groups to take part in and they win a heart-warming Christmas e-book at the end.
-At around 1.5 miles or 3,500 steps it should keep families fit and active too.
+It’s completely free for families and groups to take part in and they will win a heart-warming Christmas e-book at the end.
+At around 1.5 miles, or 3,500 steps, it should keep families fit and active too.